-A licence or authorisation may be required under the Biodiversity Conservation Act 2016 (examples below).
-Contact the department's Wildlife Licensing Section for more information.
+Projects involving wildlife may require a licence/authorisation under the Biodiversity Conservation Act 2016.
+Personnel should consult the department's Wildlife Licensing Section for further guidance.
 It is your responsibility to ensure you comply with the requirements of all applicable legislation.

-• Fauna taking (scientific or other purposes) licence (Reg 25)

-- Fauna taking (biological assessment) licence (Reg 27) - Fauna taking (relocation) licence (Reg 28) - Section 40 Ministerial Authorisation to take or disturb threatened species.
+- Fauna taking (scientific or other purposes) licence (Reg 25) - Fauna taking (biological assessment) licence (Reg 27) - Fauna taking (relocation) licence (Reg 28) - Section 40 Ministerial Authorisation to take or disturb threatened species.